ASLA

 There are four degrees or levels of seriousness that determine how an alleged assault is charged in Washington State.
 The 1st Degree is the most serious.
 4th Degree Assault is the only non-felony assault charge.

-There are enhanced penalties if the assault is related to Domestic Violence or if there was a firearm or other weapon involved.
 If a juvenile is charged with assault, the consequences will be determined by the Juvenile Justice System.

 It can be difficult to determine the differences between great bodily harm (Assault 1), substantial bodily harm (Assault 2), and non-substantial harm (Assault 4 or Assault 3).